emcarr99/bluesclues/Assets/newREADME.md

 The goal of this challenge was to create a README generator using Node.js and two different npm packages.

 ## Installation
 To use this application you will need to clone this repo.
-Once cloned, in your code editor you will need to open the integrated terminal and then run the program by the command "node index.js"
+Once cloned, in your code editor you will need to open the intergrated terminal and then run the program by the command "node index.js"

 ## Usage
-Link to video demo:

-Right click on the 'index.js' file to open integrated terminal and run "node index.js" command and then answer all questions (like I did to create this README)!
+Open intergrated terminal and run "node index.js" command and then answer all questions (like I did to create this README)!

 ## License
 MIT